-Nursery Admissions 2020/21
+Nursery Admissions

-Admission to nursery is not covered by Statute but is the policy for the Galaxy Trust

-Children are normally considered for admission to Galaxy Trust maintained nursery classes a calendar year before they are due to enter Reception.
+Admission to nursery is not covered by statute but is the policy for The Galaxy Trust to determine.
+Children are normally considered for admission to The Galaxy Trust maintained nursery classes the term after their third birthday.

 Where spaces are available younger children will be considered and offered places.
 Admissions criteria for allocating nursery places are as follows:

-- Children in Local Authority Care or Previously in Local Authority Care

-- Current Family Association

-- Health, Social and Special Access Reasons
+- Children in Local Authority Care or Previously in Local Authority Care. - Current Family Association - Health, Social and Special Access Reasons - Children who have staff who work in the school - Children eligible for Early Years Pupil Premium - Age

-- A Child of Staff at the School

-- Children Eligible for Early Years Pupil Premium

-- Age